-EUA carbon contracts posted gains to bring all periods to new record highs
+EUA carbon contracts posted gains to bring new record highs

 02 July 2021